Tender and juicy fall off the bone Smoked Turkey Wings are perfect for serving for the holidays, game day, or any day!

 Beer: Consider a Scotch ale or a pilsner.
 Both of these beers will compliment the smoked wings perfectly and help take the edge off if you serve these for the holidays and are surrounded by family!

 Wine: If wine is more your style or the preference of your guests, consider serving your wings alongside Pinot Noir, Red Zinfandel, or Riesling.

-Best Wood Chips to Smoke Turkey
+Best Wood Pellets to Smoke Turkey Wings

 How do I know the meat is ready?